 Our managers invest in Public Equity, Long/Short Equity, Private Equity, Real Assets, Absolute Return, Credit, and Fixed Income.
-Graph 4 displays the trends in the asset allocation of the Long Term Pool over the past decade, which has remained relatively stable.
-Between 2020 and 2022, the shift in asset allocation was a function of relative performance.
+Graph 4 displays the trends in the asset allocation of the Long Term Pool over the past decade, with shifts in recent years due primarily to relative performance.

-As we look ahead to fiscal year 2023, UVIMCO’s focus remains on partnering with the best external investment managers in the world on superb investment ideas to generate long-term, risk-adjusted returns for the University and associated organizations for generations.
+As we look ahead to fiscal year 2024, UVIMCO’s focus remains on generating long-term, risk-adjusted returns for the University and associated organizations in perpetuity.